altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Altina wasn’t driven by her emotions, which showed how much she had matured.

-【You think this will be fine?】
+"You think this will be fine?"<br/>

-【… Even if it sullies my name in the history books, I will still adopt the best strategy for the sake of my goal.
-At least for now, we need to follow the directions of the new Emperor.】
+"… Even if it sullies my name in the history books, I will still adopt the best strategy for the sake of my goal.
+At least for now, we need to follow the directions of the new Emperor."<br/>

 Altina lowered her head.

-【I understand.
-Since the day Latreille became Emperor, I knew this day would come.】
+"I understand.
+Since the day Latreille became Emperor, I knew this day would come."<br/>

-【… Please don’t be too rash.
-Don’t let your feelings show.】
+"… Please don’t be too rash.
+Don’t let your feelings show."<br/>

-【I’m not a kid anymore, it will be fine.】
+"I’m not a kid anymore, it will be fine."<br/>

 Regis remembered the headaches he had back in the days when she would lose control.